 '''

 espei.datasets.load_datasets(dataset_filenames)

 '''

 Create a PickelableTinyDB with the data from a list of filenames.

-Parameters dataset_filenames ([str]) - List of filenames to load as datasets espei.datasets.recursive_glob(start, pattern)
+Parameters dataset_filenames ([str]) - List of filenames to load as datasets espei.datasets.recursive_glob (start, pattern) Recursively glob for the given pattern from the start directory.

 Return type PickleableTinyDB